 Reinstall the probe plates.
 The top plate has 2 bolts and must be square with the tool head plate.
 Place the springs on the posts and bolt in the bottom plate (1 bolt)

 To get the springs and bottom plate in place, hold two springs with one hand and hold the plate and third spring with the other.

 Reinstall the probe limit switch assembly using the two M5 bolts.
 Be careful with the cables as they can be delicate.

 Ensure the small piece of PTFE tubing is seated in the hot end assembly.
 Line up the hot end assembly so the PTFE tube is inserted into the hole in the probe plate, and the top of the cooling block is flush with the bottom probe plate.
 Tighten the set screw.
 Be sure that the hose clamps on the heat sink do not interfere with the movement of the probe assembly.
 Reconnect the heater and RTD electrical connections on the hot end assembly.

-- The top of the heat sink should not pass the top of the lower plate of the probe assembly
+- Is the hot end securely mounted?
+It should not wiggle and the top of the heat sink should not pass the top of the lower plate of the probe assembly.

-- Push up on the bottom of the hot end assembly to ensure the probe switch triggers smoothly
+- Does the probe assembly trigger smoothly?
+Push up on the bottom of the hot end assembly to verify.

 - Power on printer.